meiremans/forkico/README.md

 CAP is the cap in eth, after this is reached, the wave goes to the next wave.
 If the wave is the last wave, the crowdsale closes

+###UI
+There is a small UI in /UI $yarn start fires up this UI and it will generate your crowdsale.json file

 ### Development